Make AI more responsible!

 You can expect the newly set up European AI Board and the AI Office to hand out more information, examples and guidance on how certain scenarios will be handled under the AI Act.
 Who will be liable for what responsibilities will be the key question in that process.
 However, the end-user-facing side will definitely have some sort of liability and notification duties.

-It is also clear that there is an urgency in fulfilling the Act’s requirements, as it will likely enter into force in Q2 of 2024 and organizations have to comply with the regulation on prohibited AI systems 6 months after (end of 2024) and with the regulation on GPAI systems 12 months after (mid-2025).
+It is also clear that there is an urgency in fulfilling the Act’s requirements, as the AI Act enters into force in August 2024 and organizations have to comply with the regulation on prohibited AI systems 6 months after (by February 2025) and with the regulation on GPAI systems 12 months after (by August 2025).

 Are you using an AI system in a high-risk use case, or are you building “traditional” AI models?
 Then feel free to read about the other requirements outlined in the AI Act here.
 We at trail want you to fully understand the whole AI development process, regardless of your background.
 Check out here, how we can help you with documentation, risk assessments, audits, and understanding your AI systems to be prepared for the EU AI Act.